jacksloan/qlab-rest/README.md

 # TODO
 - [X] Trigger an API endpoint using speech-to-text
 - [X] Initial speech-to-text proof of concept
-- [ ] Use speech-to-text to trigger a QLab workspace cue
+- [X] Use speech-to-text to trigger a QLab workspace cue
-- [ ] Translate JSON to OSC messages
+- [X] Translate JSON to OSC messages
-- [ ] Connect Go app to QLab
+- [ ] Implement the QLab OSC API